omoerbeek/e2pv/README.md

 # e2pv
-Listen to Enecsys GW posts and sends data to PVOutput
+Listen to Enecsys Gateway posts and sends data to PVOutput